jostylr/literate-programming/lp4.md

     var md = fs.readFileSync(program.args[0], 'utf8');

+MD doc

     Currently there is only one flag: -d or --dir  with a directory that specifies the root directory where the compiled files go.